 Listing Basics

-5. There are Canadian users on figBid.
-If you do not ship Canada, please make a note in your listing and/or block the location from Manage Buyers in the Listings Preferences section.
-A simple "No International Shipping" in the Item Description will do just fine.
+6. There are international users on figBid.
+If you do not ship internationally please make a note in your listing and/or block the location from Manage Buyers in the Listings Preferences section.

-6. Good Till Canceled listings are good for 30 days and may be canceled at the discretion of figBid.
-If your item is listed and there is no or little activity for 30 days, please consider altering or ending the listing.
+7. Good til' Canceled listings are good for 30 days and may be canceled at the discretion of figBid.
+If your item is listed and there is no or little activity for 30 days please consider altering or ending the listing. figBid admin routinely removes "stale" listings.

 Return Policy

 Some sellers believe adding a return policy to their listing is a bad thing.
 It's definitely just the opposite.
+Sellers with return policies always have more sales and higher Final Values.
 Adding a return policy in your listing doesn't automatically marry you to a customer.
 There are limitations and you should state so in your listing.
+Keep it short and sweet.
+If you don't have a return policy, simply state so.

 Reselling